Sound film: Transition: Europe

 The Jazz Singer had its European sound premiere at the Piccadilly Theatre in London on September 27, 1928.
 According to film historian Rachael Low, "Many in the industry realized at once that a change to sound production was inevitable."
 On January 16, 1929, the first European feature film with a synchronized vocal performance and recorded score premiered: the German production Ich küsse Ihre Hand, Madame (I Kiss Your Hand, Madame).
 Dialogueless, it contains only a few songs performed by Richard Tauber.
 The movie was made with the sound-on-film system controlled by the German-Dutch firm Tobis, corporate heirs to the Tri-Ergon concern.
 With an eye toward commanding the emerging European market for sound film, Tobis entered into a compact with its chief competitor, Klangfilm, a joint subsidiary of Germany's two leading electrical manufacturers.
 Early in 1929, Tobis and Klangfilm began comarketing their recording and playback technologies.
 As ERPI began to wire theaters around Europe, Tobis-Klangfilm claimed that the Western Electric system infringed on the Tri-Ergon patents, stalling the introduction of American technology in many places.
 Just as RCA had entered the movie business to maximize its recording system's value, Tobis also established its own production operations.

 During 1929, most of the major European filmmaking countries began joining Hollywood in the changeover to sound.
 Many of the trend-setting European talkies were shot abroad as production companies leased studios while their own were being converted or as they deliberately targeted markets speaking different languages.
 One of Europe's first two feature-length dramatic talkies was created in still a different sort of twist on multinational moviemaking: The Crimson Circle was a coproduction between director Friedrich Zelnik's Efzet-Film company and British Sound Film Productions (BSFP).
 In 1928, the film had been released as the silent Der Rote Kreis in Germany, where it was shot; English dialogue was apparently dubbed in much later using the De Forest Phonofilm process controlled by BSFP's corporate parent.
 It was given a British trade screening in March 1929, as was a part-talking film made entirely in the UK: The Clue of the New Pin, a British Lion production using the sound-on-disc British Photophone system.
-In May, Black Waters, which British and Dominions Film Corporation promoted as the first UK all-talker, received its initial trade screening; it had been shot completely in Hollywood with a Western Electric sound-on-film system.
+In May, Black Waters, which British and Dominions Film Corporation promoted as the first UK all-talk, received its initial trade screening; it had been shot completely in Hollywood with a Western Electric sound-on-film system.
 None of these pictures made much impact.

 The Prague-raised star of Blackmail (1929), Anny Ondra, was an industry favorite, but her accent became an issue when the film was reshot with sound.
 Without post-dubbing capacity, her dialogue was simultaneously recorded offscreen by actress Joan Barry.
 Ondra's British film career was over.